 - the recruitment process;

-- employment relationships and organisational aspects relating to employees of the Contractor (and/or employees of the subcontractors the services of which are called upon by the Contractor).
+· employment relationships and organisational aspects relating to employees of the Service Provider (and/or employees of the subcontractors the services of which are called upon by the Service Provider).

-7.5.
-Any instructions given by the Customer to employees of the Contractor (and/or employees of the subcontractors the services of which are called upon by the Contractor) in regard to the work to be performed must remain strictly limited to the operational and technical aspects of the provision of the Services, and may not under any circumstances effectively entail the authority of an employer; these instructions must pertain purely and exclusively to the following:
+9.5.
+Any instructions given by the Customer to employees of the Service Provider (and/or employees of the subcontractors the services of which are called upon by the Service Provider) in regard to the work to be performed must remain strictly limited to the operational and technical aspects of the provision of the Services, and may not under any circumstances effectively entail the authority of an employer; these instructions must pertain purely and exclusively to the following:

 - scheduling of the Services to be provided;

 - timeframe within the Services must be completed, if applicable;